Icon_Top_Black

 Proceed to Checkout Process

-Try the three versions of proceeding to the checkout process (on laptop/desktop): checkout Lerhamn table, Stefan chair, and Fado table lamp.
+Try the three versions of proceeding to the checkout process (on laptop/desktop): checking out the Lerhamn table, Stefan chair and Fado table lamp.
 Which one do you prefer?

 Before User Testing